Gastd/cacic/docs/source/motors.rst

 Odometry
 ~~~~~~~~
     `Odometry`_ is the use of data from motion sensors to estimate change in position over time.
-Cacic and others Pioneer-3AT has in its motors sensors that senses the rotation velocity then microcontroller? or p2os? integrates this data and estimates the robot's `pose`_ relative to a starting localtion.
+Cacic and others Pioneer-3AT has in its motors have sensors (position encoders) that senses the rotation velocity then microcontroller? or p2os? integrates this data and estimates the robot's `pose`_ relative to a starting localtion.

 .. _Odometry: https://en.wikipedia.org/wiki/Odometry
 .. _pose: https://en.wikipedia.org/wiki/Pose_(computer_vision)